 You can see several free WordPress translation plugins in the market.
 Some others are premium ones.
 Compared to others.
 Weglot is pretty affordable.
 Here, you will get the best features for a better price.

 Plus, every plan comes with a 10-days free trial.
 So, you can test the features of Weglot without paying a single penny.

 You will be able to export or import your translations through the Weglot settings.
 As of today, only the higher plans come with this feature.

-This is a great feature if you post the same content on different blogs.
+This is an excellent feature if you post the same content on different blogs.

-For example, if you are from India and your native language is Hindi.
-If your browser uses Hindi as your language, the plugin will redirect you to our blog’s Hindi version!
+For example, if you are from India, your native language is Hindi.
+If your browser uses Hindi as the primary language, the plugin will redirect you to the blog’s Hindi version!